-Note: Building Libxc from source with Makefile does NOT support using it in CMake here.
-Please compile Libxc with CMake instead.
+Note: In ABACUS v3.5.1 or earlier, Libxc built from source with Makefile is NOT supported; please compile Libxc with CMake instead.

 - LIBRI_DIR: (Optional) Path to LibRI. - LIBCOMM_DIR: (Optional) Path to LibComm. - Components: The values of these variables should be 'ON', '1' or 'OFF', '0'.
 The default values are given below. - ENABLE_LCAO=ON: Enable LCAO calculation.
 If SCALAPACK, ELPA or CEREAL is absent and only require plane-wave calculations, the feature of calculating LCAO basis can be turned off. - ENABLE_LIBXC=OFF: Enable Libxc to support variety of functionals.
 If Libxc_DIR is defined, EN-ABLE_LIBXC will set to 'ON'. - ENABLE_LIBRI=OFF: Enable LibRI to support variety of functionals.
 If LIBRI_DIR and LIB-COMM_DIR is defined, ENABLE_LIBRI will set to 'ON'. - USE_OPENMP=ON: Enable OpenMP support.
-Building ABACUS without OpenMP is not fully tested yet. - BUILD_TESTING=OFF: Build unit tests. - ENABLE_MPI=ON: Enable MPI parallel compilation.
+Building ABACUS without OpenMP is not fully tested yet. - BUILD_TESTING=OFF: Build unit tests. - ENABLE_GOOGLEBENCH=OFF: Build performance tests - ENABLE_MPI=ON: Enable MPI parallel compilation.
 If set to OFF, a serial version of ABACUS with PW basis only will be compiled.
 Currently serial version of ABACUS with LCAO basis is not supported yet, so ENABLE_LCAO will be automatically set to OFF. - ENABLE_COVERAGE=OFF: Build ABACUS executable supporting coverage analysis.
 This feature has a drastic impact on performance. - ENABLE_ASAN=OFF: Build with Address Sanitizer.
 This feature would help detecting memory problems. - USE_ELPA=ON: Use ELPA library in LCAO calculations.
 If this value is set to OFF, ABACUS can be compiled without ELPA library.